-- The job roles in this domain are becoming more advanced with the amalgamation of data analysis, programming, backend technologies and even knowledge of geography.
-With data science and Machine learning /AI booming the market, the organizations are also integrating ML / AI-based models in the systems to improve prediction and accuracy.
-There are many universities which are offering Geo-Informatics and GIS as the main elective in their programs.
+- The job roles in this domain are becoming more advanced with the amalgamation of data analysis, programming, backend technologies, and even geography knowledge.
+With data science and Machine learning /AI booming the market, the organizations also integrate ML / AI-based models in the systems to improve prediction and accuracy.
+Many universities offer Geo-Informatics and GIS as the main elective in their programs.

 - Product-based companies like HERE Maps, Bing Maps, Google Maps, Apple Maps, TomTom, and ESRI are coming out with many job roles and responsibilities for upcoming graduates.
-There are service-based companies like Capgemini Technologies and Willis Tower Watson using GIS for cartographic models for identifying potential risks.
+Service-based companies like Capgemini Technologies and Willis Tower Watson use GIS for cartographic models to identify potential risks.

-- Roles are like GIS technician, GIS Analyst, GIS spatial analyst, GIS data specialist, GIS developers, and Architects.
-GIS Technicians work on the GUI based GIS software to build maps.
-GIS Analyst and Spatial data analyst work on the spatial data that is available and extracted through various sources.
+- Roles include GIS technician, Analyst, spatial analyst, GIS data specialist, GIS developer, and Architect.
+GIS Technicians work on the GUI-based GIS software to build maps.
+GIS Analysts and Spatial data analysts work on the spatial data that is available and extracted through various sources.

-- GIS developers and architects work together with database engineers to build a robust GIS.
-GIS Architects is the one who creates the whole architecture and this whole project or program is orchestrated by a GIS Project or a Program manager.
+- GIS developers and architects work with database engineers to build a robust GIS.
+The architect is the one who creates the whole architecture, and this whole project or program is orchestrated by a GIS Project or a Program manager.

 - Companies like HERE are working on automobile navigation and advanced driving assistance systems.
-The organization is itself funded by a famous consortium of Daimler, BMW and Audi.
+A famous consortium of Daimler, BMW, and Audi funds the organization.

-- They are also integrating various maps to drone companies like DJI.
+- They are also integrating various maps with drone companies like DJI.

-The power of this system is always underestimated by many organizations and people.
+Many organizations and people always underestimate the power of this system.
 They think it’s an expensive setup with less ROI.
-However, companies and people who have mastered this domain are thriving in the market with an abundance of success.
-Companies like HERE Maps, Tele Atlas, Apple, Bing Maps and TomTom are fighting against the tech giants like ESRI and Google.
-GIS always will have immense investment but the organization investing in this will reap the benefits if things are planned with the proper approach.
+However, companies and people who have mastered this domain are thriving in the market with abundant success.
+Companies like HERE Maps, Tele Atlas, Apple, Bing Maps, and TomTom are fighting against tech giants like ESRI and Google.
+GIS will always have immense investment, but the organization investing in this will reap the benefits if things are planned properly.

-This is a guide to What is GIS?.
-Here we discuss the different features, working, applications of Geographic Information Systems along with advantages and disadvantages.
+This is a guide to What is GIS?
+Here we discuss the introduction, features, working, applications of geographic information systems, and advantages and disadvantages.
 You can also go through our suggested articles to learn more –